 (3 Lec, 1 3-hr Lab) Introduction to the design of very large scale integrated (VLSI) systems and use of CAD tools and design languages.
 Lab includes hands-on use of CAD tools and experiments with field programmable logic devices.
 Pre: 260.

 Design and analysis of data structures and algorithms, including correctness and performance.
 Topics include time complexity, hash tables, sorting, search trees, self-balancing trees, greedy algorithms, dynamic programming, and graph algorithms.
-Pre: (205 or ICS 212) and (362 or ICS 241) with a minimum grade of C-.
+Pre: (205 or ICS 212) and (362 or ICS 241).

 Topics include General Purpose Input/ Output (GPIO), serial communications, sensors, actuators, low-power wireless communications.
 TCP/IP networking, dynamic service discovery, distributed network messaging, machine-to-machine communication and cloud-computing interaction.
 A-F only.
 Engineering majors only.
 Pre: 205.